-If you are planning to upgrade your Fire TV Stick with recently launched 3rd generation Amazon Fire TV Stick 4K then this guide is solely made for you.
+If you are planning to upgrade your Fire TV Stick with the recently launched 3rd generation Amazon Fire TV Stick 4K then this guide is solely made for you.
 Here you'll get a complete comparison of Fire TVstick (1080p) and Fire TV Stick 4K (3rd generation).

 As you already own a FireTVstick device then I don't need to explain much about it but I must introduce the popularity of Amazon Firestick.
 Out of 10 media streaming devices, 8 are Amazon Fire TV Stick.